Adele King

 Adèle King (born Adèle Condron-King, 4 April 1951) is an Irish entertainer better known as Twink.
+She is from Dublin.
 She is the mother of singer Chloë Agnew from the group Celtic Woman.

 Career

 Stage

 King began singing and acting at the age of five.
 She was a Gaiety Kiddie and worked in pantomime with performers such as Jimmy O'Dea, Milo O'Shea and Maureen Potter.
 She was also a Young Dublin Singer, from which was formed the trio Maxi, Dick and Twink.

 She has spent more than 30 years in Dublin's theatres: 26 years in the Gaiety Theatre, two years in the Point Theatre and five years in the Olympia Theatre.
 At the Olympia Theatre she co-produced and co-wrote much of the shows.
 She has been described as Ireland's 'Panto Queen'.